bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>There are four teams in your organization.
 How to prioritize the builds of each team?
-So the jobs of team x will always run before team y</summary><br><b>
+So the jobs of team x will always run before team y for example</summary><br><b>
 </b></details>

 <details>